standardgalactic/zet/activities.md

-As a result of this work, the specification is executable instead of just being a static document and we formally validate processor RTL against the specification, generate parts of simulators, assemblers, disassemblers, etc. from the specification.
+As a result of this work, the specification is executable instead of just being a static document and we formally validate processor RTL against the specification, generate parts of simulators, etc. from the specification, and measure the architectural coverage of testsuites.
 It is now standard practice for new architecture extensions to be tested as they are being designed and for specifications to undergo regression testing during maintenance.